 Almighty and everlasting God, you have promised to restore all things through your Son Jesus.
 Help us to cast off our fears and dwell in your promise.
 Give us the strength to embody the hope that we have in you today and every day.
 Grant that our words and actions would be shaped not by the world around us, but by the fruits of your spirit: love, joy, peace, patience, generosity, faithfulness, gentleness, and self-control.
 And help us to share our hope with others by loving our neighbors well.
 Amen.

 About the Author

 Jessie Best Chambers lives and works in Richmond, Virginia.
 Originally from North Carolina, she did her undergraduate work at Appalachian State University before obtaining a master’s in Theological Studies from North Park Theological Seminary in Chicago.
-In her free time, you can usually find her taking a walk with her husband or reading a murder mystery.
-Jessie loves the outdoors, the Old Testament, and tacos.
+In her free time, you can usually find her taking a walk or reading a murder mystery.
+Jessie loves the outdoors, the Old Testament, and puns.